jayrambhia/Tooltip/README.md

  - `autoCancel(int timeInMS)` - if tooltip should be dismissed automatically after given time.
 If value is <= 0, auto cancel is off
  - `withListener(@NonNull Listener listener)` - Attach dismiss listener.
  - `debug(boolean debug)` - Enable debugging mode.
 Default is false.
+ - `checkForPreDraw(boolean check)` - Check if the anchor is drawn or not and then only draw the tooltip

 ### Tip